-The 2018 annual report to stockholders, including financial statements, is being made available to stockholders together with these proxy materials on or about March 8, 2019.
+The 2019 annual report to stockholders, including financial statements, is being made available to stockholders together with these proxy materials on or about June 1, 2020.

-2019 Annual Meeting of Stockholders - Annual Meeting Information
+2020 Annual Meeting of Stockholders - Annual Meeting Information

-Time and Date: Tuesday, April 23, 2019 at 10:00 a.m.
-Eastern Time Place: Superior Industries International, Inc. 26600 Telegraph Road Southfield, Michigan 48033 Record Date: February 27, 2019 (the "Record Date") Voting: You are entitled to vote at the meeting if you were a stockholder of record of Superior's common stock or Series A Preferred Stock at the close of business on the Record Date.
+Time and Date: June 22, 2020 at 10:00 a.m.
+Eastern Daylight Time, via a live audio webcast that is available at www.virtualshareholdermeeting.com/SUP2020.
+There will be no physical meeting location and the meeting will only be conducted via the live audio webcast.
+To participate in the meeting, you must have your 16-digit control number that is shown on your proxy card.
+Record Date: May 29, 2020 (the "Record Date") Voting: You are entitled to vote at the meeting if you were a stockholder of record of Superior's common stock or Series A Preferred Stock at the close of business on the Record Date.
 Each holder of Superior common stock or Series A Preferred Stock as of the Record Date will be entitled to one vote on each matter for each share of common stock held, or into which such holder's Series A Preferred Stock is convertible, on the Record Date.

-For more information regarding the Annual Meeting and voting, please see our "Information About the Annual Meeting and Voting" Section, found on page 59.
+For more information regarding the Annual Meeting and voting, please see our "Information About the Annual Meeting and Voting" Section, found on page 64.

-2019 Annual Meeting of Stockholders - Agenda and Voting Recommendations
+2020 Annual Meeting of Stockholders - Agenda and Voting Recommendations

 Proposals: Board Voting Recommendation: Page Reference for More Detail: 1.
-Election of Directors "FOR" all nominees 5 2.
-To approve, in a non-binding advisory vote, executive compensation of the Company's named executive officers "FOR" 25 3.
-Ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2019 "FOR" 27
+Election of nine Directors "FOR" all nominees 5 To approve, in a non-binding advisory vote, executive compensation of the Company's named executive officers for the fiscal year ended December 31, 2019 "FOR" 27 Ratification of the appointment of Deloitte &amp; Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020 "FOR" 29

 YOUR VOTE IS IMPORTANT.
-Whether or not you plan to attend the Annual Meeting, your vote is important, and we encourage you to vote promptly.
-You can vote your shares over the telephone, via the Internet or by completing, dating, signing and returning a proxy card, as described in the Proxy Statement.
+Whether or not you plan to attend the Annual Meeting via the live audio webcast, your vote is important, and we encourage you to vote promptly.
+You can vote your shares over the telephone, via the Internet or by completing, dating, signing and returning a proxy card or voting instruction form, as described in the Proxy Statement.
 Your prompt cooperation is greatly appreciated.

-2018 Performance & Business Highlights
+2019 Performance & Business Highlights

-The following chart highlights key metrics of our financial and operating performance in 2018 as compared to 2017:
+The following chart highlights key metrics of our financial and operating performance in 2018 and 2019:

-Key Metric (\$ in Millions except per wheel data, Units in Thousands) 2018 Results 2018 vs. 2017
+Key Metric (\$ in Millions except per wheel data, Units in Thousands) 2018 Results 2019 Results

-Units Shipped 20,991 23.4% increase
+Units Shipped 20,991 19,246

-Net Sales \$1,501.8 35.5% increase
+Net Sales \$1,501.8 \$1,372.5

-Value-Added Sales (1) \$797.2 29.3% increase
+Value-Added Sales (1) \$797.2 \$755.3

-Value-Added Sales per Wheel \$37.98 4.7% increase
+Value-Added Sales per Wheel (1) \$37.98 \$39.24

-Net Income \$26.0 Increase from Net Loss
+Net Income (Loss)(2) \$26.0 \$(96.5)

-Adjusted EBITDA (2) \$185.6 32.5% increase
+Adjusted EBITDA(3) \$185.6 \$168.8

-Adjusted EBITDA (2) % of Value-Added Sales (1) 23.3% 0.6% improvement
+Adjusted EBITDA (3) % of Value-Added Sales (1) 23.3% 22.3%

-Net cash provided by operating activities \$156.1 145.0% increase
+Net Cash Provided by Operating Activities \$156.1 \$162.8